Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/ec2-networking.md

     - Authentication
 - Metadata is also used to grant access to user data
 - The metadata service in not encrypted and it not requires authentication

+## Network I/O Credits

+- Instance families such as R4 and C5 use a network I/O credit mechanism
+- Most application do not consistently need a high network performance
+- These instances perform well above baseline n/w performance during peak requirement
+- We should make sure that we consider the accumulated n/w credits before doing performance benchmark for instances supporting network I/O credits mechanism